Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 Channels are created in one of two ways.
 The first is as outputs of processes.
 Each entry in the `output` block of a process creates a separate channel that can be accessed with `<process_name>.out` - or, in the case of named outputs, with `<process_name>.out.output_name`.

 The other way to create channels is with special functions called **channel factories**.
-There are numerous types of channel factories which can be utilized for creating different channel types and data types.
+There are numerous types of channel factories which can be utilised for creating different channel types and data types.
 The most common channel factories you will use are `Channel.of()`, `Channel.fromPath()`, and `Channel.fromFilePairs()`.
 The latter two are faily self explanatory, creating channels of file paths and pairs of file paths, respectively.
 The `Channel.of()` factory is a much more generic method used to create a channel of whatever values are passed to it.
 For example, the following creates a channel called `ch_greeting` that contains two values - "Hello World!", and "Goodbye!":

 ```groovy
 ch_greeting = channel.of('Hello World!', 'Goodbye!')